Monarchy in Quebec: Quebec nationalism and the sovereignty movement

 In 2002, PQ Premier Bernard Landry directed the Executive Council and Lieutenant Governor to not recognize Elizabeth's Golden Jubilee, in protest of the Queen signing the Constitution Act, 1982; separatist demonstrators met the Queen when she entered Gatineau that year.
 Ten years later, in the Queen's Diamond Jubilee year, Marois proclaimed, "it doesn't bother me at all to attack royalty."
 Following the death of Elizabeth II, the Premier, François Legault, was criticized by the PQ for having flags at Quebec Crown-owned properties lowered to half-staff.

 The PQ has consistently, since 1970, resisted the Oath of Allegiance to the monarch of Canada, as the embodiment of the state order of laws and governance, which all parliamentarians across the country must, by the Canadian constitution, swear before being allowed to take their seats in the relevant legislature.
 In 1982, when the PQ had a majority in the National Assembly, the Act Respecting the National Assembly of Quebec was granted royal assent, adding a supplementary oath pledging loyalty to the undefined "people of Quebec".
 Forty years later, the recently elected PQ members of the Legislative Assembly, briefly joined by members of the equally separatist Québec solidaire party, refused to recite the oath, rendering them unable to take their seats in the provincial parliament.
 The legislature, with the nationalist Coalition Avenir Québec in the government benches, passed a law that attempted to amend the Canadian constitution to exempt the entire province from the requirement that legislators swear the Oath of Allegiance.
 It remains unclear if the law has any effect.

 There has been push from Quebec parties for reforms: at a constitutional conference held in Ottawa in February 1968, delegates from Quebec indicated that a provincial president might suit the province better than the Queen and the lieutenant governor.
 But, the proposal was not accepted.
 Legault was asked in September 2022 whether the province should eliminate the office of the lieutenant governor.
 Legault expressed his awareness of calls to "replace" the lieutenant governor before noting the matter was not a priority.
 Following the appointment of Manon Jeannotte as lieutenant governor in 2023, the National Assembly unanimously voted in support of a non-binding motion to abolish the viceregal office, without proposing any alternative.

-On May 2025, The National Assembly of Quebec unanimously voted for a motion calling on Quebec to abolish all ties with the monarchy.
+In May 2025, The National Assembly of Quebec unanimously voted for a motion calling on Quebec to abolish all ties with the monarchy.
 Coalition Avenir Québec, Parti Québécois, the Liberals and Québec solidaire voted for the motion.